uhrzeitranger/flightdata/README.md

 As of now also requires Chrome webdriver to run.
 However, this will probably be changed soon (see here: https://stackoverflow.com/questions/64717302/deprecationwarning-executable-path-has-been-deprecated-selenium-python).

 ## Contents
-### Test.ipynb
-Notebook used for development and demonstration

 ### flight_prices.py
 Main script to be called from CLI with options.

 Example usage:
-'python flight_prices.py -i LHR BER -m 4' checks prices for weekend flights from London Heathrow to Berlin Brandenburg over the next 4 months.
+'python flight_prices.py -i LHR BER -d We Su -t 15 18 -m 4'
+checks prices for flights from London Heathrow to Berlin Brandenburg, outbound Wednesday and inbound Sunday, each week over the next 4 months.
 If multiple flights are available, the cheapest flight is recorded.
-Progress is logged and results are printed into terminal.
+Progress is logged and results are printed into Terminal.

-Days and times are not yet configurable (tb added).
+For a full list of options and usage, use
+'python flight_prices.py --help'

+### Test.ipynb
+Notebook used for development and demonstration